Top 10 Unusual Things to Do and See in Berlin. Exploring the city like a local

 Visit the Largest Department Store in Europe

-Kaufhaus des Westens (Department Store of the West), or KaDeWe, has the area of 60,000 square metres of selling space.
+Kaufhaus des Westens (Department Store of the West), or KaDeWe, has an area of 60,000 square meters of selling space.
 Here, you can find almost anything.
-Hundreds of clothing brands, unusual goods that you won’t find in any supermarket in Germany.
+Hundreds of clothing brands, and unusual goods that you won’t find in any supermarket in Germany.
 Around 50000 people visit this largest department store on European continent every day.

-Most of items in the KaDeWe are of the well-known luxury brands, so for most of the people it is more of the museum than a department store.
+Most of the items in the KaDeWe are from well-known luxury brands, so for most people, it is more of a museum than a department store.

 Other Unusual Things to Do in Berlin

 It was very difficult to find the top 10 unusual things to do in Berlin.
 I could easily name 20 or 30, but I didn’t want this article to be too long.
 I will simply mention several other great lesser-known attractions in Berlin that are worth visiting.

 - Karl-Marx-Allee – a long and broad boulevard with monumental Stalinist buildings that used to be one of the main streets in Eastern Berlin.
 Especially when the weather is gloomy (which happens often in Berlin), the avenue looks like from the old pictures.

 - Grunewald – The largest park in Berlin.
 It is so big so that you can even see some wild animals there.

 - Wannsee lake – a nice lake not far from the border with Potsdam in a beautiful and quiet residential area with some old timers driving around.

 - Tempelhof – area that used to be an airport.
 There is nothing much to see here, but the locals love it.